How To Build a Pergola

 How to Build a Timber Pergola

-A timber pergola is very easy to set up.
+A timber pergola is very easy to build and set up.
 Timber will be used for the structure except the floor.
 Before you start digging holes on the site, you have to find out the location of underground service cables, water and drainage pipes.
 Choose a site that is free from underground cables and pipes.
 DO NOT build on top of the pipes, remove, damage or divert their direction.
 If you need to divert the direction of the pipes, you have to consult the local authorities first.

 Now that you have a suitable site which does not interfere with underground pipes, you can begin your construction activity.